-Contributions to the Journal treat topics that cross traditional chronological and linguistic boundaries.
-From the first century AD to roughly the eighteenth century, Latin functioned as the standard equipment of European authors and their readers and remained an undercurrent through European history.
+Contributions to the journal treat topics that cross traditional chronological and linguistic boundaries.
+From the first century AD to roughly the eighteenth century, Latin remained a strong undercurrent in European history.
+It functioned as the standard equipment of European authors and their readers.
 Through its constant interactions with other languages with cosmopolitan standing (Greek, Arabic and Hebrew) and with the rapidly changing literary production in the vernaculars, Latin strongly defined Europe’s literary identity.

 The dialogical approach to European literary identity is reflected in the journal’s format.
 Papers are clustered in groups of three based on a common question, but regarded from the viewpoints of different historical periods and/or literatures.
-For each group, an established researcher and specialist on the subject reflects upon the papers in an additional contribution.
+For each group, a specialist on the subject reflects upon the papers in an additional contribution.
 This respondent looks for connections and differences and places the insights in a broader perspective.
-Hereby, we establish a dialogue between voices that find few platforms to communicate in traditional academic structures.
+In this way, we establish a dialogue between voices that rarely come into contact in traditional academic structures.
 The respondents moderate the ongoing debate and guarantee the journal’s place at the frontiers of research.